G1/S transition: p53 as a regulator

 Between G1 and S phase, three DNA damage checkpoints occur to ensure proper growth and synthesis of DNA prior to cell division.
 Damaged DNA during G1, before entry into S phase, and during S phase result in the expression of ATM/R protein.
 ATM/R protein then stabilizes and activates transcription factor p53 so that it can bind to upstream regions of genes, inducing the expression of proteins including p21CIP. p21CIP binds to and inhibits any cyclin-cdk present in the cell cycle, halting the cycle until DNA damage can be corrected.

 Additional processes at DNA damage checkpoints

 Of the four DNA damage checkpoints, two have an additional process for monitoring DNA damage other than activating p53.
 Before entry into S phase and during S phase, ATM/R also activates Chk1/2 that inhibits Cdc25A, a protein responsible for activating cyclin-Cdk dimers.
 Without cyclin dimer activation, the cell cannot transition through the cycle.
 These two checkpoints have additional processes for regulation because replicating damaged DNA in S phase can be deleterious to the cell and more importantly, the organism.

+Cell cycle regulation in budding yeast

+Cell cycle regulation is just as important in yeast cells which respond to nutrient and mating pheromone levels in their environment in order to grow, divide and reproduce appropriately.

+The Start point is the moment in the yeast cell cycle that determines the all-or-nothing commitment to undergo DNA replication.
+Input signals promote cyclin synthesis which drives cyclin-dependent kinase (CDK) activity past a threshold that triggers a self-sustaining positive feedback loop that pushes the cell into S-phase.
+This is a sharp switch due to the genes involved in the positive feedback loop being transcribed before other genes transcribed under the same transcriptional factor.

+G1/S transition

+Cln3 binds and activates CDK1.
+The Cln3-CDK1 complex then inactivates the transcriptional inhibitor Whi5 by phosphorylation which causes it to release from the transcriptional factor SBF.
+The size of a yeast cell and its time spent in G1 are roughly proportional.
+This is partly governed by inhibitor dilution associated with Whi5.
+Once no longer inhibited, SBF goes on to weakly promote transcription of downstream G1 cyclins CLN1 and CLN2.
+Cln1 and Cln2 form a positive feedback loop by further inactivating Whi5 and concurrently activating SBF as well as MBF, driving the expression of over 200 genes, including S-phase cyclins that initiate DNA replication.
+An additional positive feedback loop is created by Swi4, a component of SBF that is itself a target of SBF.
+Together, this sudden activation of the G1 cyclin positive feedback loop defines the Start point that is key to making the G1/S transition distinct and abrupt.
+Once the CDK activity threshold is passed and feedback is activated, fluctuations in the upstream input signals no longer have an influence on the fate of the cell cycle.